The thyroid is the butterfly-shaped gland located just below the center of the neck.

 When I was initially diagnosed with my condition, hyperthyroidism and goiter, I was suffering from many of the symptoms of hypothyroidism as well; weight gain, hair loss, brittle nails, dry skin, lethargy, premenstrual syndrome, and bouts with anxiety and depression.

-I refused the recommended medical treatment for my thyroid condition (radioactive iodine and a lifetime of thyroid hormone), and instead, focused on improving my diet and lifestyle.
-As I altered my diet, the thyroid numbers in my blood work began changing as well.
+I refused the recommended medical treatment for my thyroid condition (radioactive iodine and a lifetime of thyroid medication), and instead, focused on improving my diet and lifestyle.
+As I altered my diet, the thyroid numbers in my blood tests began changing as well.

 Our food creates our blood, and that blood feeds all of our organs, systems, and glands–including the thyroid gland.
 It’s basic common sense that as I adjusted the quality and type of food I was eating, my blood would feed my thyroid (and other glands) new nutrients that may have been lacking before.